ayodyadsr/PayloadBase/README.md

 ### About PayloadBase

-PayloadBase is a modern payload collection focused on GraphQL, business logic, IDOR, race conditions, OAuth, and JWT.
-It provides structured payloads for API fuzzing, WAF bypass, injections, client-side exploits, and access control testing.
+PayloadBase is a collection of payloads.
+It is organized and easy to use, making it a practical resource for researchers and bug hunters.
+Everything is arranged in a simple and clear way, so it is easy to browse, find, and use.
+It is designed to be straightforward and useful for anyone who needs it.

 Maintained by [ayodyadsr](https://github.com/ayodyadsr)